-In 2019, the USC School of Architecture will host its 27th annual summer program devoted to the conservation of the historic built environment.
+In 2021, the USC School of Architecture will host its 28th annual summer program devoted to the conservation of the historic built environment.

 This course has been designed for students, design professionals, community leaders, preservationists, planners, and developers seeking a greater understanding of heritage conservation concepts in a contemporary context.
 Classes may be taken in themed clusters or as a sequence, and the entire course can be taken for academic credit.
-Some classes also earn professional continuing education units.*

-Students taking the course for academic credit (Arch 549) must attend the full program, complete additional assignments and testing, and pay standard USC tuition.
-If you are not currently a USC student but still wish to take the course for academic credit, you may enroll as a "limited status student" - please visit http://arr.usc.edu/services/registration/limitedstatus.html to learn more.
+Students taking the course for academic credit (ARCH 549) must attend the full program, complete additional assignments and testing, and pay standard USC tuition.
+If you are not currently a USC student but still wish to take the course for academic credit, you may enroll as a "limited status student".
+Please visit http://arr.usc.edu/services/registration/limitedstatus.html to learn more.

 Trudi Sandmeier – Director, USC Graduate Programs in Heritage Conservation